SEI Investment’s new office showcases vivid colors in sustainable Fluropon FP coatings formulated with solar reflective pigments

 - Finished in Center Stage bright green, ATAS International, Inc. provided 11,835 square feet its Versa-Lok™ flat shingle style, concealed fastener, wall panel system in 16-by-48-inch horizontal, rectangular aluminum panels and flat stock length trim.

 Both wall cladding systems were factory-finished by a single, qualified applicator, Metal Coaters.
-This allowed for greater quality control in applying Fluropon Pure’s specially formulated, durable, architectural coatings.
+This allowed for greater quality control in applying Fluropon FP’s specially formulated, durable, architectural coatings.
 The vibrantly colorful, sustainable finished and precisely formed panels require minimal maintenance.
 They offer a lifespan of 40 years or more, and can be recycled at the end of their useful life on SEI’s Valley View building.

-In selecting and specifying Fluropon Pure and the aluminum wall cladding system, Fischer observed, “Two critical points in specification contribute to successfully implementing a key product: One when the architect and owner decide on the materials, products, and systems.
+In selecting and specifying Fluropon FP and the aluminum wall cladding system, Fischer observed, “Two critical points in specification contribute to successfully implementing a key product: One when the architect and owner decide on the materials, products, and systems.
 And a second one with the contractors, where we have to be prepared for substitution requests.
 We reviewed submittals carefully to make sure specified materials weren’t flying out of the project.
 On certain key materials we had a plan in place to address both the owner’s and contractor’s questions.
 We anticipated their questions, gathered the supporting data, and had the right people at Sherwin-Williams on speed dial to reassure them or provide guidance as needed.”

 “Why not err on the side of caution and use materials we do know are healthier?”
 Fischer asked.
 “If we have the choice, let’s use a better product that works well, is cost competitive, is easily maintained, lasts a long time and can be recycled.”